uqlibrary/technology-training/Git/git.md

 git status
 ```

-### Remotes in GitHub
+### Remotes in GitLab

 > How do I share my changes with others on the web?

-Version control really becomes extra useful when we begin to collaborate with other people.
-We already have most of the machinery we need to do this; the only thing missing is to copy changes from one repository to another.
+Version control really becomes extra useful when we begin to **collaborate with other people**.
+We already have most of the machinery we need to do this; the only thing missing is to **copy changes from one repository to another**.

 It is easiest to use on copy as a central hub, stored online.

-Let's share our repository with the world.
-Log into GitHub and create a new repository called `planets` ("+" in the top-right corner).
+Let's **share our repository with the world**.
+Log into GitLab and create a new repository called `planets` ("+ > New project" in the top toolbar).
+Make sure you select "Public" for the visibility level.

 Our local repository (on our computer) contains our recent work, but the **remote repository** on GitHub's servers doesn't.

-We now need to connect the two: we do this by making the GitHub repository a remote for the local repository.
-The home page of the repository on GitHub includes the URL we need to identify it, under "HTTPS".
+We now need to connect the two: we do this by making the GitLab repository a **remote** for the local repository.
+The home page of the repository on GitLab includes the URL we need to identify it, under "HTTPS".
 Copy it to your clipboard, and in your local repository, run the following command:

 ```bash
 git remote add origin https://gitlab.com/<your_username>/planets.git